Ellenbrook triple homicide: Reports of Kiwi family at centre of grisly crime scene

 Police have not yet released the names of the victims but they are believed to be a mother and her two children.

-A neighbour living on the Ellenbrook street told Stuff she believes a family from New Zealand with young children lived at the home.
+A neighbour living on the Ellenbrook street told WA Today she believes a family from New Zealand with young children lived at the home.

+"I've seen the family when I have been walking by the house," she told the news website.

 On Sunday, the 19-year-old called police to a 7-Eleven convenience store on the Ellenbrook Broadway about 1.30am.